ceph/ceph-tools/models/reliability/README.txt

 	   of the placement group, divided by two (assuming that, on average, half of the objects in the placement group will have been recovered).

+	   For striped objects, this base durability must be raised to the power of the number of volumes across which it is striped.

 	   For whole-site failures, the annual durability of an (arbitrary) object is equal to the annual durability of the site.